 Casa de les Punxes

-Casa de les Punxes is one of the most incredible builduings in Diagonal.
+Casa de les Punxes is one of the most incredible builduings in Diagonal Avenue.
 Designed by Puig i Cadafalch, it reminded me to a medieval castle because of the towers in the rooftop.
-It has many different details that you won’t get to discover in just one visit.
+It has many different details that you won’t get to discover.
+100% worth the visit!

 Good news: the best viewpoint of the city is free!
 It’s located at Carmel bunkers, at Turó de la Rovira park.
 From there you will enjoy the panoramic views over the city, its skyline and its most emblematic buildings: